alves-webdev/frontendtest/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+## Before running the app

+install node modules by running:
+### `npm install`
+in the project's directory

+and remember to paste your own [github token](https://github.com/settings/tokens) to the [UseApi](https://github.com/http-gabrielalves/frontendtest/blob/main/src/UseApi/useApi.tsx) file

 ## Available Scripts

 In the project directory, you can run:

 ### `npm start`